vittoriofortino84/EDTOX/README.md

 Preparation of MIEs from compound-gene interactions in CTD

 # 1_2_Pathways_Download.R
-Pathways download for KEGG, REACTOME,MSIGDB, GO and WIKI and dictionary files for pathways
+Pathways related to KEGG, REACTOME,MSIGDB, GO and WIKI and annotation dictionary  for the pathways

 # 1_3_TOXCAST_nuclear_receptors_coregulators.R
 To get TOXCAST nuclear receptors assay endpoints using NURSA and nuclear receptor genes